smithy-lang/smithy/docs/source/1.0/spec/core/http-traits.rst

         or bound to another input member.
     * - ``http://yourhost/path``
       - No
-      - Does not contain a query string parameter named "requiredValue".
+      - Does not contain a query string parameter named "requiredKey".
     * - ``http://yourhost/path?``
       - No
-      - Does not contain a query string parameter named "requiredValue".
+      - Does not contain a query string parameter named "requiredKey".
     * - ``http://yourhost/path?requiredKey=otherValue``
       - No
-      - Contains a query string parameter named "requiredValue" but its value is not "requiredValue" .
+      - Contains a query string parameter named "requiredKey" but its value is not "requiredValue".

 .. _greedy-labels: